Sandoval’s HR in 10th gives Giants 3-2 win over Diamondbacks

+PHOENIX (AP) — Pablo Sandoval and Brandon Crawford, two of San Francisco’s oldest players, did not start Sunday’s game.

+By the time it was over, they had made the two biggest plays, allowing the Giants to leave the desert with a series win.

-PHOENIX (AP) — Pablo Sandoval opened the 10th inning with a pinch-hit homer after shortstop Brandon Crawford made a game-saving stop in the ninth, helping the San Francisco Giants beat the Arizona Diamondbacks 3-2 on Sunday.
+Sandoval opened the 10th inning with a pinch-hit homer after Crawford made a game-saving stop at shortstop in the ninth, helping the Giants beat the Arizona Diamondbacks 3-2.

-The Diamondbacks appeared to have the game won when Adam Jones hit a grounder into the hole off Sam Dyson (2-0) with a runner on third with two outs in the ninth.

-Crawford made a spectacular play to save the Giants, diving to his right and hopping up to make a throw that beat Jones by a step.
+“You have to be prepared for everything, that’s the No. 1 rule,” Sandoval said.
+“You have to be ready and take advantage of your opportunity.”

+The Giants opened the three-game series with a loss Friday night, but rallied for two wins with plenty of help from the 32-year-old Sandoval.

-Sandoval had a pinch-hit homer in the eighth inning of San Francisco’s 8-5 win Saturday night and added another to left field off Yoshihisa Hirano (1-2).
+Kung Fu Panda had a pinch-hit solo homer in San Francisco’s 8-5 win Saturday and sat on the bench Sunday, waiting for his turn again.

+It came in the 10th against Yoshihisa Hirano (1-2).
+Down two strikes, Sandoval looked for a pitch he could hit hard and got it, sending an outside fastball over the wall in left.

 Sandoval has 40 RBIs at Chase Field, his most in any opposing ballpark.

-Will Smith struck out the side in the ninth for his 11th save in 11 opportunities.
+“It’s amazing what he’s doing,” Giants manager Bruce Bochy said.
+“You just expect good things to happen, the way he’s been.”

 The Giants scored two runs off Robbie Ray in the third, but went 20 straight at-bats without a baserunner until Mac Williamson walked with two outs in the ninth.
 Sandoval’s hit was San Francisco’s first since Donovan Solano’s single with no outs in the third.